-This month's book response comes from Paul Davis who serves on the building team at Cornerstone.
+This month's book response comes from Terri McCumber who serves in office administration and children's ministry.

 As we read through book responses, may our ears be attentive to the Spirit and may our minds discern and consider truth well.
 Also remember the words of the Preacher from Ecclesiastes: The writing of many books is endless, and excessive devotion to books is wearying to the body.
 The conclusion, when all has been heard, is: fear God and keep His commandments.

 Having been raised in a very conservative church where women were not given positions of authority and were not even invited to pray publicly other than in women’s groups, it was interesting to see the impact of women on the early church.
 There were strange things going on.
 Miracles occurred in the martyrs’ arena, there were visions and supernatural rescues.
 There were some who believed that martyrs’ sins were automatically forgiven, granting them immediate access to paradise – but only martyrs, so they were often asked to intercede on behalf of those who backed down at the last minute.
 Some prayed to saints, some prayed to Mary.
 While there are theological differences, it is important to remember it was the very early years of the Church becoming the Church.
 There were passionate discussions/arguments that took place for centuries.
 While mainly recorded by men, the records show women were very influential during this time.